 Sean was invited to become a Trustee in 2014.
 He took a year’s sabbatical in 2015 to sail around the world and was asked to rejoin the Board in 2016.

 Richard Hopkins (Chair of Board)

-Richard has also served as a member of the Corporation of City College, Brighton and Hove including stints as its Vice Chair and Chair of its Finance Committee and has also been Co Chair of the Friends Centre’s Board.
+Richard Hopkins is a chartered accountant and spent 26 years as a partner in Mazars LLP – an international practice – where he was an audit partner and undertook corporate finance and forensic assignments.
+The practice had many charities and educational establishments as its clients.
+Richard has also served as a member of the corporation of Brighton & Hove City College, including stints as its Vice Chair and Chair of its Finance Committee.
 He has also held appointments with Sussex Alcohol Advice Service, Sussex Rugby Football Union and Hove RFC.

 Alan Jenkins (Chair of Quality Improvement Committee and member Finance, Property & Staffing Committee)

 Formerly Principal of Varndean College (1988-2006), Alan Jenkins then worked as an education consultant with a particular focus on 16-19 ‘value added’ as a tool for quality improvement in schools and colleges.
 He is now fully retired.
 A former chairman of Haywards Heath RFC Alan is a committee member of the Sussex Wooden Spoon charity supporting projects in schools and other organisations working with children and young people disadvantaged by their learning difficulties and disabilities.